Olive Oil: Health Benefits, Best Sources and How to Use It

 They looked at canola and grapeseed oil, which both have high smoke points and in theory, should be stable at higher temperatures.
 Yet they found that both showed a significant spike in polar compounds and toxicity at over 150 Celsius.
 On the other hand, avocado and refined olive oil fared better than canola and grapeseed oil.
 Researchers only noticed a small spike at over 180 Celsius.

 The results of the study suggest that the smoke point of the oils is not a stable number and not an indication of safety.
-The oxidative stability, which is based around the level of saturated and monounsaturated fats, which are more stable than polyunsaturated fats, along with antioxidant compounds in the oil is a much more important factor.
+The oxidative stability, which is based on the level of saturated and monounsaturated fats, which are more stable than polyunsaturated fats, along with antioxidant compounds in the oil is a much more important factor.

 olive oil